 Training Requirements German Shepherd And Terrier Mix

-The German Shepherds and Terriers are dogs known to have strong personalities.
-However, they grasp things quickly, and training this crossbreed shouldn’t be much of a hassle.
+German Shepherds and Terriers are dogs known to have strong personalities.
+However, they grasp things quickly, and training this crossbreed shouldn’t be much hassle.
 This dog breed is also extremely alert; if you play your cards right, you are on your way to nurturing an excellent guard dog.

 Often, the stubborn nature of the Terrier might come to the fore, but you need to show them who’s boss.
 In a bid to achieve this, do not oppress this dog breed.
 Very few dogs respond positively to mishandling, and the German Shepherd Terrier Mix is undoubtedly not one of them.

-Routine training, persistence, and positive reinforcements would do just fine.
+Routine training, persistence, and positive reinforcement would do just fine.
 Also, give your pet a few doggy treats when it does something right, and shower it with lots of praise and encouragement.

 Determining If The German Shepherd Mix Is For You

-If you are looking for a furry companion that can keep up with your high activity level, then this dog breed is for you.
+If you are looking for a furry companion to keep up with your high activity level, this dog breed is for you.
 The Shepherd Terrier Mix is perfect for families constantly on the go due to their high energy levels and activity requirements.
 If you hardly have the time to take your dog out on long walks, you could consider employing a dog walker.